jaipack17/write-ups/Steering Behaviors/README.md

 ## Conclusion

-This marks the end of this tutorial, I hope you understood what Steering Behaviors are and how you can script them in roblox to make awesome stuff.
-If you have any suggestions or questions, feel free to share them.
-I'll make a tutorial soon about Flocking Steering Behavior and Object Avoidance Steering Behavior.
+I hope you understood what Steering Behaviors are and how you can script them in roblox to make awesome stuff.
 I hope this helped, have fun! :+1:.

-## Update Log

-* For the evade steering behavior.
-I reversed the force instead of the desired velocity.
-Fixed now.
-* Fixed code for evade and variable names.
-* Added wander steering behavior.